Spokane Valley voters will decide on school levies in February

 Central Valley

-Only one levy is being proposed on the February ballot for Central Valley, also one for educational programs.
+Only one levy is being proposed on the February ballot for Central Valley, which is also one for educational programs.

 After it expires, voters could choose to replace it for four years at the same rate.